1990 Indianapolis 500: Legacy

 The record average speed of 185.981 mi/h marked the fastest Indy 500 to-date, and the fastest 500-mile Indy car race to-date.
 The 500-mile speed record would later be broken at the 1990 Michigan 500.
 The 1990 average speed record would stand until 2013.

 Eddie Cheever was the highest finishing rookie in 8th place.
 He was also named the rookie of the year.

 Luyendyk's win marked the lone victory for Lola at the Indianapolis 500 in the 1980s and 1990s.
 Lola returned to Indy car competition in 1983 with Mario Andretti, and quickly became a competitive chassis on the circuit.
 Despite the manufacturer's high level of success in the sport during that period, which saw six CART championships between 1984 and 1993, and saw them quickly displace March as the prominent customer chassis, Lola failed to win at Indianapolis again.
 The only previous victories to their credit at Indy were with Graham Hill in 1966 and with Al Unser Sr. in a modified Lola Chaparral in 1978.
-They would be upstaged numerous times by March, Penske and Reynard, until ceasing participation at the Indy 500 after 1996.
+They would be upstaged numerous times by March, Penske and Reynard, until ceasing participation at the Indy 500 after 1996, as the race would come under the purvue of the Indy Racing League, which switched to a new engine and chassis formula in 1997 completely incompatible with CART.